Hiroki Kasahara: Featherweight

-Kasahara faced Kohei "MOMOTARO" Kodera in a non-title bout at SHOOT BOXING S-Cup 65kg World Tournament 2018 on November 18, 2018.
+Kasahara faced Kohei "MOMOTARO" Kodera in a non-title bout at SHOOT BOXING S-Cup 65 kg World Tournament 2018 on November 18, 2018.
 Kodera handed Kasahara his third professional loss, as he won the fight by unanimous decision.
 Kasahara faced Yukinori Ogasawara in another non-title bout at Shoot Boxing 2019 act.2 on April 27, 2019.
 He won the fight by unanimous decision.